 Remain Calm.
 When working with your teen on their driving skills, remember to remain calm.
 Raising your voice can cause your child to become tense and therefore unable to focus on the lesson.

 Model the Behavior.
-Teens tend to follow the crowd, so it’s important parents model these aforementioned behaviors.
+Teens tend to follow the crowd, so it’s important parents model safe driving behaviors.
 What you do, your teen is going to do.
 As easy as it is to pull out your phone, mute it, and put it in the glovebox until you arrive safely at your destination.
 That way no one is distracted by it going off.

 Changing Technology.
 Today, automakers are implementing technology letting parents keep tabs on teen drivers and their behavior behind the wheel.
 Examples include: safety features like stability control and lane-departure warnings cannot be disabled; if the front seat belts aren’t being used, the audio won’t work.
 A report card is then available showing how the teen drove for parents to help coach the teen on safe driving habits.

-With everything happening on today’s roadways, it can be stressful to hand over the keys to your teen driver.
-While we can’t take 100% of the risk away, we can help give you peace of mind.
-Connect with a Farm Bureau agent to learn more about the Farm Bureau Young Driver Safety Program.
+It can be stressful to hand over the keys to your teen driver.
+Instilling safe driving habits and stressing the importance of avoiding distractions while behind the wheel, can help lead your young driver in the right direction.
+For added peace of mind, connect with your local Farm Bureau agent to learn more about the Farm Bureau Young Driver Safety Program.